 - Try slow-motion drills to fine-tune mechanics without needing room for full-speed swings.
 Break down each step of your swing for better precision.

-Next, let’s look at perfecting wedge play for better short game results!
+Next, let’s look at perfecting wedge play for better short-game results.

 Using a net or simulator for full swings